uihilab/HydroLang/README.md

 * **Visualization**: used for rendering different types of charts and tables on screen using [Google Charts](https://developers.google.com/chart).
 * **Maps**: used for rendering of maps with option of adding/removing/downloading layers of different formats (geoJSON, KML) using two options on map engines [Google Maps](https://developers.google.com/maps/documentation) and [Leaflet](https://leafletjs.com/).

+The current modular structure serves as a starting point for basic hydrologic and environmental analyses, with further development bringing along new functions and modules that work using the same ontological design.

 ## How to Use
 Please download the library and run `index.html`.
 If a new html file should be created, the library must be onloaded onto the file as a script